When getting started with Budibase, you have two options:

 For more information, please refer to the following resources:

-Information about running Budibase from our source code can be found here.
+Information about running Budibase from our source code can be found in our contributing guide.